OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

 with field names and types for this data.
 It is followed each time by a concrete example in JSON.
-However, as it is difficult to find a one-size-fits-all solution for an existing fragmented ecosystem, the formats is subject to adaptation to the context.
-For instance, if the Transmissions are integrated in an OpenRTB implementation in Protobuf, then it is possible to use Protobuf for the format of the Transmissions.
+However, as it is difficult to find a one-size-fits-all solution for an existing fragmented ecosystem, the formats are subject to adaptation to the context.
+For instance, if the Transmissions are integrated into an OpenRTB implementation in Protobuf, then it is possible to use Protobuf for the format of the Transmissions.

 ## Transmission protocol